13kaiser/life_satisfaction/README.md

 Abstract
-This study applies a machine learning (ML) approach to around half a million observations from the German Socio-Economic Panel to assess the relation between life satisfaction and age.
-We show that with our ML-based approach it is possible to isolate the effect of age on life satisfaction across the lifecycle without having to explicitly parameterize the complex relation between age and other covariates – this complex relation is taken into account by a feedforward neural network.
-Our results show a clear U-shape relation between age and life satisfaction across the lifespan with a minimum at around 55 years of age.
+This study applies a machine learning (ML) approach to around 400,000 observations from the German Socio-Economic Panel to assess the relation between life satisfaction and age.
+We show that with our ML-based approach it is possible to isolate the effect of age on life satisfaction across the lifecycle without explicitly parameterizing the complex relationship between age and other covariates – this complex relation is taken into account by a feedforward neural network.
+Our results show a clear U-shape relation between age and life satisfaction across the lifespan, with a minimum at around 50 years of age.

 JEL Classification Codes: I12, I14, I15